sturob/faqueue/README.md

 __each__

-function to process each queue item
+A function to process each queue item. *this* will be the queue item.

 __perBatch__

-how many queue items to process in each batch
+How many queue items to process in each batch.

 __restTime__

-how long to rest in milliseconds between batches
+How long to rest in milliseconds between batches.